Music Video Production: 2026 Cost Guide

 Published 2026-04-01 · Video Production · Neverframe Team

-Music video production has transformed more dramatically in the past five years than in the previous thirty.
+Music video production has changed more in the past five years than in the previous thirty.
 The gatekeepers are gone.
 Distribution is free.
-And AI-powered production tools have made it possible to create visually ambitious videos at a fraction of what they cost even in 2020.
+AI production tools have collapsed the cost of visual ambition.

 This guide is for artists, labels, brand managers, and creative directors who want to understand how music video production actually works in 2026.
 It covers the full process from concept to delivery, realistic cost ranges at every budget level, and how AI is reshaping what is possible for independent artists and major campaigns alike.